DanielSnor/Zpravobot.news/DOCS/settings.md

 Only true or false values are valid.

 ### REPOST_SENTENCE - string
-Sentences mentioned in the filter scripts settings are meant to replace RE: or QUOTE: used for marking reposts or quotes of someone else's posts.
+The repost sentence replaces RE: textation for marking reposts from someone else's posts.

 Example:
 ```